Board of Directors

 Being one of the founding board members of PAWMA in the early 80’s, she continued to support the organization and served as PAWMA Vice-President and Elder Counsel in the 90’s.
 She received the PAWMA Martial Artist of the Year in 2005 and the esteemed Lifetime Achievement Award in 2011.

 She served as Chair of NWMAF from 1994 to1996, and has taught at several Special Trainings.
-She is a founding mother of, and serves on, NWMAF's Anti-Racism Council (ARC).
+She is a founding mother of, and served on, NWMAF's Anti-Racism Council (ARC).
 In addition, she currently serves on the Board of Directors of the Keiko Fukuda Judo Foundation.

 I love learning, I love teaching, and that passion and vision has opened my heart, challenged my soul, and helped me to see the importance of moving that vision and passion into real changes that affect our everyday lives, which will affect our everyday planet.